htcondor/htcondor/docs/misc-concepts/index.rst

 its built-in functions.

 The second part is likely only of interest to HTCondor
-admnistrators: it describes the generic mechanism provided by HTCondor to transform ClassAds, as used in the schedd and the job routers, and as available via a command-line tool.
+administrators: it describes the generic mechanism provided by HTCondor to transform ClassAds, as used in the schedd and the job routers, and as available via a command-line tool.